Seetharamanrs/Chatbot/readme.md

 - Environment variables used to manage API keys securely.
 - Langchain framework for chaining prompt templates and LLM outputs.

+#### Why gemma3
+- **Runs locally** – No need for cloud or internet.
+Unlike API-based models, it’s free, fast, and has no latency or cost issues.
+- **Lightweight and efficient** – Performs well without needing heavy compute, unlike larger models like GPT-4 or LLaMA.
+- **Offline and free** – Works completely offline and doesn’t require paid API access.
+- **No rate limits or vendor lock-in** – You stay in control with zero external dependencies.
+- **Great for simple tasks** – Delivers reliable performance for everyday chatbot use cases.

+No rate limits or vendor lock-in
 Installation:

 Install dependencies: